Skip to main content

 Design Fusion Certificate Program

-The Office of Human Resources, in partnership with the Joseph Ballay Center for Design Fusion within the School of Design, is thrilled to offer a groundbreaking professional development opportunity to faculty and staff across the university.
+The Office of Human Resources, in collaboration with the Joseph Ballay Center for Design Fusion in the School of Design, is excited to offer a groundbreaking professional development opportunity for CMU faculty and staff.

 On this page: